OpenNTI/nti.docs.platform.enduser/editorguide/events.rst

    .. image:: images/eventadd.png

-4. Add information that students can see about the event.
+4. Add information that learners can see about the event.

    - Event title (required)
    - Event thumbnail (optional)